Jesse Jackson's Success and Achievements in Timeline

 1984: 25th Anniversary of Presidential Campaign

-In November 2009, the Congressional Black Caucus honored Jesse Jackson for the 25th anniversary of his 1984 presidential campaign.
+In November 2009, the Congressional Black Caucus honored Jackson for the 25th anniversary of his 1984 presidential campaign.

-1988: Awarded NAACP President's Award
+1988: NAACP President's Award

 In 1988, the NAACP awarded Jesse Jackson its President's Award.

-1991: Receives James Madison Award
+1991: James Madison Award

 In 1991, Jesse Jackson received the American Whig-Cliosophic Society's James Madison Award for Distinguished Public Service.

-1999: Receives Golden Doves for Peace Journalistic Prize
+1999: Golden Doves for Peace journalistic prize

 In 1999, Jesse Jackson received the Golden Doves for Peace journalistic prize awarded by the Italian Research Institute Archive Disarmo.

-August 2000: Awarded Presidential Medal of Freedom
+August 2000: Presidential Medal of Freedom

-2000: Master of Divinity Awarded
+2000: Awarded Master of Divinity Degree

-February 2006: Voted "Most Important Black Leader"
+February 2006: Voted 'Most Important Black Leader'

 In February 2006, Jesse Jackson was voted "the most important black leader" in an AP-AOL "Black Voices" poll.

-2008: Presented with Honorary Fellowship from Edge Hill University
+2008: Honorary Fellowship from Edge Hill University

 In 2008, Jesse Jackson was presented with an Honorary Fellowship from Edge Hill University.